• Skip to primary navigation

 - felt eggs

--ADDED (new): felt sliced bread tutorial (FREE template!)
+- ADDED: felt sliced bread tutorial (FREE template!)

-As for felt tomatoes, I just sew a small ball, inserted stuffing, closed it and attached the same "green top" as in the strawberries tutorial.
+As for felt tomatoes, I just sewed a small ball, inserted stuffing, closed it and attached the same "green top" as in the strawberries tutorial.
 It worked just fine.
 And as far as felt bread is concerned (see the very right part of the photo), I wanted to make slices of a home made loaf, not the toast form, so - improvisation -and I'm adding this brand new felt sliced bread tutorial for you to the list!

 I find working with felt easier than with fabric, as it does not require a lot of precision (at least with what I've made) and it's really fun!